Tubbataha Reef: Ecology

 Over 1000 species of marine life inhabit the reef with many considered endangered.
 Animal species found include manta rays, lionfish, sea turtles, clownfish, and sharks.
 Tubbataha has become a popular site for seasoned sport divers because of its coral "walls" where the shallow coral reef abruptly ends giving way to great depths.
 These "walls" are also habitats for many colonies of fish.
 Giant trevally (jacks), hammerhead sharks, barracudas, manta rays, palm-sized Moorish idols, napoleon wrasse, parrotfish, and moray eels live in the sanctuary.
 There also have been reported sightings of whale sharks and tiger sharks.
-Tubbataha is even home to cetaceans and the hawksbill sea turtles (Eretmochelys imbricata) which are critically endangered species.
+Tubbataha is even home to cetaceans and hawksbill sea turtles (Eretmochelys imbricata) which are critically endangered species.
 Being a UNESCO World Heritage site, all living organisms are protected.

 Vivid corals cover more than two-thirds of the area and the waters around the reef are places of refuge for numerous marine lives.
 The seemingly diverse ecosystem of this sanctuary rivals the Great Barrier Reef – having 350 coral species and 500 fish species.
 In June 2009 an outbreak of the crown-of-thorns starfish was observed, possibly affecting the ecological functioning of this relatively pristine coral reef.